pillopk/tablefactory/docs/docs-configuration-table.md

 See [Options-Css](#css-styles) to change check icon style.

 ###canCheckMulti
-When true can be checked multiple rows.1
+When true can be checked multiple rows.

 ###selectionsLinked
 When true, a single click on table rows will affect both selection and checkbox.